10 Examples of Awesome Landing Pages that Convert

 The clean and refreshing feel of Bills.com is due to the crisp white and blue layout of the landing page.
-The minimalist feel of the images removes all unnecessary distractions from the page and makes the red CTA really stand out.
-This “qualifying page” shows up before the actual landing page form and creates an air of exclusivity around their offering.
+The minimalist feel of the large slider removes all unnecessary distractions from the page and gets straight to the point.

-The page offers complete details about Webprofits and its services, plus multiple call-to-action buttons at the bottom of each page (“Get a Free Analysis Now”).
+The page offers complete details about Webprofits and its services, plus multiple call-to-action buttons at the bottom of each page (“Talk to Webprofits”).

 Netflix’s landing page is a great example of lean content and a compelling call-to-action.
 After your visitors read your headlines, they need to know what to do next.
-In this case, a big red button that’s impossible to miss invites users to “Join Free for a Month”.
-It really encompasses the essence of simple instruction and actionable copy.
+In this case, a big red button that’s impossible to miss invites users to “Get Started”.

 With an impressive landing page, you can improve your content marketing conversion rates and directly increase your actual sales.
 If you’ve already got great content and a compelling offer but aren’t seeing a lead volume that reflects their value, maybe it’s time to start looking at landing page design.